kadkhodaei-research-group/XIE-SPP/README.md

 ### 3. Instaling pre-requisits to evaluate synthesizability likelihood
 * Installing conda (if you don't have it)

-Follow the instruction on the [conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or follow according to this tested method on ubuntu 20:
+Follow the instruction on the [conda's website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or follow according to this method, tested on an ubuntu-20 machine:
 ```bash
 $ cd ~